 You must serve and respect your husband at all times and above all else.

 You can’t touch your husband’s head without first bowing in respect.

-School is more useful for boys than girls.”
-Chbab Srey.
+School is more useful for boys than girls.

-This code of conduct has been passed down from generation to generation for centuries, and is still considered to be the basis of the representation of gender roles in Cambodia.
-It was formally taught in school until in 2007, the Ministry of Women’s Affairs demanded it be pulled from the school’s curriculum.
-Nevertheless, only some of the rules were removed, meaning some of it is still taught, which shows how influential this text remains to this day.
+This code of conduct has been passed down from generation to generation for centuries and is still considered to be the basis of the representation of gender roles in Cambodia.
+It was formally taught in school until, in 2007, the Ministry of Women’s Affairs demanded it be pulled from the school’s curriculum.
+Nevertheless, only some of the rules were removed, meaning some of them are still taught, which shows how influential this text remains to this day.

-Chbab Srey is still passed from mothers to daughters, and is widely influential, especially in rural areas where it is deeply rooted into the perception of gender roles.
+Chbab Srey is still passed from mothers to daughters and is widely influential, especially in rural areas where it is deeply rooted in the perception of gender roles.

 Serve him well and keep the flame of the relationship alive.

 Do not bring external problems into the home.

 Do not take internal problems out of the home,